This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say - NewsBreak

 “Eight months on from this catastrophic legal decision, it is now apparent that the consequences are even worse than feared,” states a letter signed by nearly 200 rights and justice groups and individual health care providers and attorneys, which was first shared with The Guardian last week.
 “Women and girls in need of reproductive health care are being met with systematic refusals, huge financial burdens, stigma, fear of violence, and threats of criminalization.
 Thousands are being forced to remain pregnant against their will.”

-The more than 50-page letter – dense with devastating anecdotes from news articles and studies and doctor interviews – argues that the effects of Dobbs and the resulting state and local anti-abortion policies have compromised Americans’ rights to life, health, privacy, and liberty.
+The more than 50-page letter – dense with devastating anecdotes from news articles, studies, and doctor interviews – argues that the effects of Dobbs and the resulting state and local anti-abortion policies have compromised Americans’ rights to life, health, privacy, and liberty.
 The letter authors argue that the U.S. is violating various human rights treaties it has signed.

 “The Dobbs decision abandoned the constitutional right to abortion, violated U.S. legal obligations under treaties such as ICCPR [International Covenant on Civil and Political Rights], and exposed the fact that Roe was never enough,” said Lauren Wranosky, research and program associate at Pregnancy Justice, one of the signatories, in a statement .
 “Many will continue to be jailed, convicted, and sentenced to prison for having abortions, experiencing pregnancy losses, or giving birth to healthy babies.
 This destroys families, inflicts trauma, and targets the most vulnerable by replacing healthcare with criminalization.
 We know this humanitarian crisis will only get worse, and we demand that the U.S. government join international peers as a leader in securing reproductive justice for all.”

-The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on Kentucky Lantern .
+The post This International Women’s Day, U.S. anti-abortion laws violate human rights, groups say appeared first on New Hampshire Bulletin .

 Comments / 0